 - Number: unique number, in this domain, associates with this queue.
 This number can be used with queues' Feature Codes; - Wait timeout: sets the time in seconds that a call will wait in the queue before it is routed to the next block in the dialplan.
 A 0 value means that call will stay in queue forever; - Music on hold: sound file to reproduce while caller is waiting; - Strategy: how a call is dispatched to agents.
-Possible strategies are: - Ring all: ring all available agents until one answers; - Round robin: take turns ringing each available agent; - Round robin with memory: round robin with memory, remember where we left off last agent answered; - Fewest Calls: ring the one with fewest answered calls from this queue; - Service Level Agreement: used for service level statistics.
+Possible strategies are:

+Ring all: ring all available agents until one answers;

+Round robin: take turns ringing each available agent;

+- Round robin with memory: round robin with memory, remember where we left off last agent answered; - Fewest Calls: ring the one with fewest answered calls from this queue; - Service Level Agreement: used for service level statistics.
 Calls answered within service level time sets.
 A 0 value means no statistics; - Max number calls in queue: maximum number of people waiting in the queue.
 A 0 value means unlimited; - Weigth: when compared to other queues, higher weight values get first shot at available agents when the same agent is included in more than one queue.
-A 0 value disables this function; - Visual alert: number of calls that causes the display of an alert in operator panel as shown in section 12.2 on page 102; - Default agent parameters: default agent parameters used when an agent is added to queue by GUI or by Feature Codes;
+A 0 value disables this function; - Visual alert: number of calls that causes the display of an alert in operator panel as shown in section 12.2 on page 102; - Announce frequency: frequency (in seconds) of queue announces, if any option of Announce position or Announce holdtime is checked; - Announce position: regularly play a message to inform the caller about his current position in queue; - Announce holdtime: regularly play a message to inform the caller about the estimated hold time (in minutes) for the queue.
+This value can be reset using the appropriate button in the operator panel view, as explained in section 12.2 on page 102.
+No message will be played if the hold time is less than a minute; - Announce identification number: when the agent answers the call, a message will be played to announce the identification number of the answering operator.
+The identification number must be assigned in the user's detail dialog, as explained in section 5.1 on page 27;